Self-Improving Neural-Guided Pruning: A Graph Neural Network Framework for Scalable Mixed Bundle Pricing: GNN-Based Strategies

-In this section, we design a GCN-based strategy to solve the optimal bundle pricing problem.
-Specifically, we adopt a bi-directional GCN architecture, where each directional pass is implemented using a generalized graph convolutional layer that aggregates transformed neighbor and edge features through softmax aggregation (i.e., assigning normalized weights to neighbor messages using the softmax function).
-Our model predicts a segment-product probability matrix $\mathbb{P} \in \mathbb{R}^{m\times n}$ where $\mathbb{P}_{kj}$ is the predicted likelihood that customer segment $k$ selects product $j$.
+In this section, we design GNN-based strategies to solve the optimal bundle pricing problem.
+Specifically, we employ a GNN architecture characterized by an edge-centric update mechanism.
+Unlike standard graph convolutional networks (GCNs) that primarily focus on learning node embeddings over static edge attributes, our framework executes a dual update process: it iteratively refines both node and edge embeddings.
+Our model predicts a segment--product inclusion probability matrix $\mathbf{P} \in \mathbb{R}^{m\times n}$, where $\mathbf{P}_{kj}$ is the predicted probability that customer segment $k$ selects product $j$, derived directly from the final learned edge embeddings.
 These probabilities serve as a compact representation of heterogeneous preferences and provide the basis for pruning the exponentially large bundle space.
 We describe our strategies in detail in the following sections.